 This page is part of my Printable Puzzles collection.
 I'm adding new puzzle types regularly.

-You might also enjoy my Printable Sudoku, Word Search Printables, or Crossword Puzzles.
+You might also enjoy my Printable Sudoku, Printable Futoshiki, or Printable Slitherlink puzzle pages.

-These puzzles are free for personal and organizational use, including classrooms, senior centers, homeschool groups, churches, and workplaces.
+These puzzles are free for personal use and for organizations, including classrooms, senior centers, memory care facilities, homeschool groups, clubs, churches, and workplaces.
 You may print as many copies as you need.
 Please don't sell them or remove the copyright notice.

 Publishers: You may include one or two puzzles in each newsletter or bulletin with attribution to Memory-Improvement-Tips.com.